newsdev/capital_git/README.md

 Gem Mode
 ========

 Can also use `capital_git` as a gem to use git as a database within another app.

-Can't create a repo here.
+One caveat, you can't create new repositories via this gem.

 ```

 # set up connection information
-@db = CapitalGit::Database.new("git@server.example.com")
+@db = CapitalGit::Database.new

 # optional configuration
 @db.credentials = {